laurtann/jungle/README.md

 # Jungle

-A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+A mini e-commerce application built with Rails 4.2 built during week 9 of Lighthouse Labs Web Development Bootcamp.

+Users can
+- create aan account
+- log in
+- add items to their cart
+- delete items from their cart
+- checkout using stripe

+Admins can
+- create product categories
+- add products to their store
+- remove products from their store

 ## Setup